 This plays especially well in the locations most of The Passenger is shot in.
 A dark forest, a deserted gas station and the claustrophobic interior of the van itself.
 Cinematographer Ignacio Aguilar gets the most out of these settings and does an especially good job of making the gas station seem like a well-lighted oasis surrounded by threatening darkness.
 And the forest, always a favourite setting for genre films, looks equal parts beautiful and dangerous as the film’s characters try to escape through it.

 Similarly, the film’s effects are much better than expected for a low-budget film.
 The makers of The Passenger wisely opted for practical effects rather than digital ones and the difference is very noticeable.
 The effects showing the infected’s ability to cover large amounts of ground almost instantly look like they were done by altering the camera speed, although a couple look like they might have had a bit of digital enhancement.
 But the important effects such as the appearance of the infected, the gore and even the UFO itself are done the old-fashioned way.

 I did have some issues with the characters themselves in the film’s opening.
 None of them are very likable.
-But as The Passenger goes on the survivors start to show more of themselves under pressure.
-Some of them never actually become likable, but they do become more relatable and by the end of the film I cared about the fate of all of them.
+But as The Passenger goes on, the survivors start to show more of themselves under pressure.
+Some of them never actually become likeable, but they do become more relatable, and by the end of the film I cared about the fate of all of them.
 The film’s writers deserve considerable credit for doing most of this via seemingly casual conversation, especially between Blasco and Marta.